Mike Leander: Career

 Mike Leander started his career as an arranger with Decca Records in 1963 and Bell Records in 1972 and worked with such musicians as Marianne Faithfull, Billy Fury, Marc Bolan, Joe Cocker, the Small Faces, Van Morrison, Alan Price, Peter Frampton, Keith Richards, Shirley Bassey, Lulu, Jimmy Page, Roy Orbison, Brian Jones, Paul Jones and Gene Pitney.
-He is perhaps best known as co-writer and producer for Gary Glitter throughout the 1970s.
+He is perhaps best known as co-writer and producer for Gary Glitter in the 1970s and 1980s.

 Mike Leander worked as a producer and arranger with Ben E. King and the Drifters on the Atlantic record label.
-He later was requested by Paul McCartney to arrange the Beatles' "She's Leaving Home" from the Sgt.
-Pepper's Lonely Hearts Club Band album, as the Beatles’ staple producer and arranger, George Martin, was unavailable at the time.
+He was later requested by Paul McCartney to arrange the Beatles' "She's Leaving Home" from the Sgt.
+Pepper's Lonely Hearts Club Band album, as the Beatles' staple producer and arranger, George Martin, was unavailable at the time.
 Leander thus became the only orchestral arranger other than Martin to work on the recording of a Beatles basic track.

-He was executive producer of the Andrew Lloyd Webber/Tim Rice concept album Jesus Christ Superstar and in the late 1960s wrote scores for several films, including Privilege with Paul Jones and Jean Shrimpton, Run a Crooked Mile with Mary Tyler Moore and Louis Jourdan and The Adding Machine with Billie Whitelaw and Milo O'Shea.
+He was executive producer of the Andrew Lloyd Webber and Tim Rice concept album Jesus Christ Superstar and in the late 1960s wrote scores for several films, including Privilege with Paul Jones and Jean Shrimpton, Run a Crooked Mile with Mary Tyler Moore and Louis Jourdan and The Adding Machine with Billie Whitelaw and Milo O'Shea.
 Privilege featured the song "I've Been a Bad, Bad Boy", which he wrote and was performed by Paul Jones.
 It was a number 5 hit in the UK and charted well in several other countries.

 Leander first worked with singer "Paul Raven" (born Paul Francis Gadd) in 1968 and produced various singles for him on MCA Records (now Universal Music Group) and this led to Raven's part on Jesus Christ Superstar.
 "Raven" later became Gary Glitter and the two began an on/off working relationship that would last until Leander's death.
-The partnership produced a string of glam rock hits, many of which Leander co-wrote with Glitter, beginning in 1972 with "Rock and Roll, Parts 1 and 2", which reached No. 2 in the UK Singles Chart, No. 1 in France and also the top 10 in many other countries including the US.
+The partnership produced a string of glam rock hits, most of which Leander co-wrote with Glitter, beginning in 1972 with "Rock and Roll, Parts 1 and 2", which reached No. 2 in the UK Singles Chart, No. 1 in France and also the top 10 in many other countries including the US.
 This was followed by 11 more Top 10 UK singles, including three UK chart-toppers, "I'm the Leader of the Gang (I Am)" (1973), "I Love You Love Me Love" (1973) and "Always Yours" (1974).
+Leander was the producer on four of Gary Glitter's studio albums, Glitter (1972), Touch Me (1973), Silver Star (1977) and Boys Will Be Boys (1984), as well as producing Glitter's live album Remember Me This Way (1974).
+Leander also produced the singles and albums that were recorded in the studio by the Glitter Band from 1974 to 1977.

-In the 1980s he wrote the musical Matador, which gave Tom Jones a hit album and single, A Boy from Nowhere.
+In the 1980s, Leander wrote the musical Matador, which gave Tom Jones a hit album and single, A Boy from Nowhere.